Democrats vote to upend presidential primary calendar for 2024 but challenges persist

 "The DNC can choose to do whatever they wish to do," Buckley said.
 "But it seems odd that we would be punished for doing something that is completely out of our control."

-Both New Hampshire and Georgia have received extensions on meeting the waiver requirements until early summer.
+Both New Hampshire and Georgia have received extensions on meeting the DNC's requirements via a waiver process until early summer.

 The public campaign waged by New Hampshire Democrats has touched a nerve among many of the party faithful

-The state's Democratic U.S. senators recently skipped a White House congressional gala in protest and have vowed the primary would continue as usual anyway.
+The state's Democratic U.S. senators recently skipped a White House congressional gala in protest and have vowed the primary will continue as usual.
 A group of Democrats, including former Gov. John Lynch, warned Biden the new calendar could affect the president's reelection campaign.
 Former Democratic New Hampshire House Speaker Steve Shurtleff went as far as to say he would look for another candidate to support if the state lost its first place spot.

 "We get it - they have a Republican legislature, they've got a Republican governor," Elleithee said.
 "I look forward to seeing them put the same level of energy into fighting that as they are into fighting us."